Mkhanyisi09/Mkhanyisi_Repo/README.md

 ## Important Environment Note

-Environment Compatibility:
+**Environment Compatibility:
-This solution was developed and tested primarily on Windows using Docker Desktop due to limited access to a Linux environment.
+This solution was developed and tested on Windows using Docker Desktop with the Linux (WSL2) engine enabled.
-The deployment and automation scripts (bash scripts) are fully POSIX 1003.1-compliant and have been designed to work natively on Linux (Ubuntu 20.04+) without modification.
-Minimal adjustments may be required for path conventions or permissions when running on Linux.
+This setup provides a Linux-like environment, ensuring that all bash scripts (deploy.sh, health-check.sh, test.sh) and Docker containers behave as they would on native Linux (Ubuntu 20.04+).
-Docker ensures consistent container behavior across different operating systems.
+The deployment is fully POSIX-compliant, and minimal adjustments may be required for file paths or permissions when running on other Linux distributions.

 ## Project Overview